bertonfederico/mri_compressive_sensing/_2_mri_reconstruction/README.md

 ## ISTA (Iterative Shrinkage-Thresholding Algorithm)

-The ISTA algorithm is an iterative technique used to solve optimization problems in which an attempt is made to minimize an objective function consisting of two main terms:
+The ISTA (Iterative Shrinkage-Thresholding Algorithm) algorithm is an iterative method used to solve optimization problems, particularly for minimizing functions with penalty terms, such as the L1 norm.
+The algorithm alternates between parameter updating and thresholding steps to promote sparsity of the solution.

-- Fitting error: represents the discrepancy between the estimate and the observed data.
-- Regularization: penalizes nonsparsity solutions, that is, solutions in which many variables are nonzero.

 The problem then shows itself in the following way:

 $$
 \min_x J(x) + \lambda \|x\|_1